Dense Optical Tracking: Connecting the Dots: Experiments

 \subsection{Comparison with the state of the art}

 \cs{does 262144 correspond to number of tracks you obtain with our method? please clarify, can we compare to OmniMotion?}

 \paragraph{CVO.} Results in terms of EPE and IoU on the CVO test sets in Table~\ref{tab:cvo_quant} show that \method{} significantly improves over optical flow baselines.
 In particular, on the \textit{Extended} set, with large motions and long occlusion events, \method{} reduces by a factor 4 the EPE and yields relative improvements of more than 8\% in IoU compared to these methods. \method{} also outperforms point tracking baselines while being at least two orders of magnitude faster.
 These methods are slow, even when parallelizing computations on GPU, as they are applied to every of the $N=512 \times 512=262144$ pixels in a frame. \method{}, in contrast, is flexible as it may trade motion prediction quality for speed by adjusting the number $N$ of initial point tracks.
 See also Appendix~\ref{sec:tap_tracks} for visual comparisons by taking different values for $N$.
-Figure~\ref{fig:cvo_speed} shows that \method{} yields the best possible trade-offs.
-Qualitative samples in Figure~\ref{fig:cvo_qual} show the superiority of \method{} over prior works.
+Figure~\ref{fig:cvo_speed} shows that \method{} yields the best possible trade-offs. \camera{DOT even improves over input tracks.
+By extracting $1024$ tracks with CoTracker, we obtain 10.6\% (resp.\ 7.1\%) relative improvements on EPE (resp.\ IoU) on the \textit{Final} set on the same tracks after refining them with DOT.} Qualitative samples in Figure~\ref{fig:cvo_qual} show the superiority of \method{} over prior works.